Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

-Now we explain one more way to see that simple random walks on the two-dimensional Lamplighter group has trivial boundary.
-Observe that for any $\varepsilon>0$ the random walk on the projection to $\mathbb{Z}^2$ stays in the ball of radius $\varepsilon \sqrt{t}$ for all time instants between $1$ and $t$, with positive probability with a lower bound not depending on $t$.
+Now we explain one more way to see that simple random walks on the two-dimensional Lamplighter group have trivial boundary.
+Observe that for any $\varepsilon>0$ the random walk on the projection to $\mathbb{Z}^2$ stays in the ball of radius $\varepsilon \sqrt{t}$ for all time instants between $1$ and $t$, with positive probability not depending on $t$.
 See Figure \ref{pic:cautiousz2}.

 (Here this property holds for all $t$.
-When it holds for a subsequence of times instants, the property is called cautiousness in \cite{erschlerozawa}, see also Definition \ref{def:cautious} for a more general version of this definition).
-Observe that with positive probability the position of the random walk at time $t$ belongs to set of cardinality at most $t^2 \exp(C \varepsilon^2 t)$.
-By the Shannon -- McMillan -- Breiman type theorem one concludes that the asymptotic entropy of the random walk is zero.
+When it holds for a subsequence of time instants, the property is called cautiousness in \cite{erschlerozawa}, see also Definition \ref{def:cautious} for a more general version of this definition).
+Observe that with positive probability the position of the random walk at time $t$ belongs to a set of cardinality at most $t^2 \exp(C \varepsilon^2 t)$.
+By the Shannon -- McMillan -- Breiman type theorem, one concludes that the asymptotic entropy of the random walk is zero.

-In this section we will show that this latter argument can be generalised to many group extensions.
+In this section we will show that this latter argument can be generalized to many group extensions.

 \begin{defn}[$f$-cautious random walk] Let $f:\N \to \R$ be an increasing function.
 A random walk $X_n$ is $f$-cautious along some subsequence if

 is positive for every $\varepsilon>0$. \end{defn}